msrasys/nnscaler/docs/parallel_module.md

 Otherwise, they will be empty tensor.
 This parameter will be passed to the module constructor, so it is only used when `module_or_module_class` is a module object, and `load_module` is true.
+See more details in the `ParallelModule APIs` section.

 - `module_dtype` (`Optional[torch.dtype]`): the dtype of the module.
 Keep the module as it is if it is None.